asaaki/shoutbox-client-lib/README.md

 Try and play:

     ShoutboxClient.shout :name => "name", :status => "status", :group => "group", :message => "message", :expires_in => 3600

+## Python `shout.py`

+*Who will write it?*

+## Perl `shout.pl`

+*Who will write it?
+Who needs it?*

+## Other languages

+If you think, there should be an implementation in other languages:

+Develop the stuff, publish it to github and let me know.

+I'll then *submodule* them here if it's okay.

+## Forks

+Of course, you can fork the project and make it better.

+Send me your improvements and enhancements as a pull request.

+**Notice**

+Try to use **[git flow](https://github.com/nvie/gitflow)**!
+It's cool and easy!

 ## Copyrights